pharmer/docs/docs/guides/packet/credentials/README.md

 ```console
 $ pharmer create credential <credential-name>
 ```
-select packet as cloud provider.
+Select packet as cloud provider.
 You will be prompted to enter `Project ID` and `API Key`

 You can also create credential from environment variables